 1987 – Raise of Steffi Graf and First Grand Slam title

-Steffi Graff started the year strongly with six tournament victories, with highlight being, beating Martina Navratilova in the semi-final and Chris Evert in the final at a tournament in Miami.
+Steffi Graff started the year strongly with six tournament victories, with highlights being, beating Martina Navratilova in the semi-final and Chris Evert in the final at a tournament in Miami.
 She won her first Grand Slam title at the French Open final where she defeated World No.1 Navratilova 6-4, 4-6, 8-6.

 But later that year she lost to Navratilova in the Wimbledon and US Open final.

 Graf ended the year with a win-loss record of 75-2, with both losses coming to Navratilova.
 For the first time in her career, she overtook Navratilova for the World No.1 ranking and she continued to hold the record for the next 186 consecutive weeks.